TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

 Model.Tables["FactInternetSales"].Measures["Sales Amount"]
 ```

 Adding an extra dot (.) after the right-most bracket, should make the autocomplete menu pop up, showing you which properties and methods exist on this particular measure.
-Simply choose ‚ÄúFormatString‚Äù in the menu, or write the first few letters and hit Tab.
-Then, enter an equal sign followed by ‚Äú0.0%‚Äù.
+Simply choose ìFormatStringî in the menu, or write the first few letters and hit Tab.
+Then, enter an equal sign followed by ì0.0%î.
 Let us also change the Display Folder of this measure.
 Your final code should look like this:

 ```csharp
 Model.Tables["FactInternetSales"].Measures["Sales Amount"].FormatString = "0.0%";